 We’ve established a basic overview of why the Scandinavian countries of Norway, Denmark, and Sweden are grouped together and where they are.
 They cover an area of almost 750,000 square kilometers from north of the Arctic Circle to continental Europe.

 Now, read on to deep dive into the Scandinavian countries and capitals, the Scandinavian countries’ religions, Scandinavian cities and their climates, the Scandinavia population (by country and total), the Scandinavian countries’ industries… and much more.

 Get to know Norway

 Norway, officially the Kingdom of Norway, is a constitutional monarchy.
 This Scandinavian country’s official languages are Norwegian and Sami with Kven as a regional language and Romani as a minority language.

 Norway, like the other Scandinavian countries, consistently tops the highest standard of living lists.

-Norway’s population is almost 5.4 million, but most of its inhabitants live in the country’s southernmost regions which include its major cities.
+Norway’s population is almost 5.4 million, but most of its inhabitants live in the country’s southernmost regions, which include its largest cities.